azamaulanaaa/gitit/examples/compose/readme.md

   inside the container which container runtime CLI to use for its internal operations.

-- `-e BASE_DIR=/mnt/sda/selfhost`: Sets the `BASE_DIR` environment variable to
-  `/mnt/sda/selfhost`.
-This path specifies where the application within the container should store its data or configurations on the host system.
-It is critically important that this host directory (`/mnt/sda/selfhost`) is mounted to `/git/default` inside the container using the `-v` flag.
-This ensures that the Git repository data is persisted correctly and is accessible to the gitit application.
+- `-e BASE_DIR=/mnt/sda`: Sets the host directory where all repositories will be stored.
+This directory (`/mnt/sda`) is the parent of all Git repositories.
+The repository's local directory name on the host (e.g., `selfhost`) must match its remote name as used by the application inside the container.
+This means the path `/mnt/sda/selfhost` on the host must be mounted to a corresponding location inside the container, typically `/git/selfhost` (or similar, depending on the application's configuration), to ensure data persistence and correct access.

-- `-v /mnt/sda/selfhost:/git/default`: This creates a bind mount.
-It mounts the `/mnt/sda/selfhost` directory from your host machine into the `/git/default` directory inside the container.
+- `-v /mnt/sda/selfhost:/git/selfhost`: This creates a bind mount.
+It mounts the `/mnt/sda/selfhost` directory from your host machine into the `/git/selfhost` directory inside the container.
 This is crucial for persisting your Git repository data outside the container, ensuring that your data is not lost if the container is removed or recreated.
-This mount point must correspond to the `BASE_DIR` set in the environment variables, as the application expects to find its data at `/git/default` within the container
+The host directory `/mnt/sda/selfhost` must be a subdirectory of the host's `BASE_DIR` (e.g., if `BASE_DIR` is set to `/mnt/sda`, the host path is `/mnt/sda/selfhost`).
+Furthermore, the repository name (`selfhost`) must match on both the host and container paths.
+The application expects to find this specific repository's data at `/git/selfhost` within the container.

 - `-p 8000:80`: Maps port `8000` on your host machine to port `80` inside the container.
 This means you can access the application running on port `80`